Upgrading Single Front-End

 Step 12.
 Update the Hypervisors

-Then log in to your hypervisor Hosts and update the opennebula-node packages.
+Log in to your hypervisor Hosts and update the opennebula-node packages.
 NOTE: you may need to upgrade the software repository as described above.

 Ubuntu/Debian